Table of contents

 FAQs About HTML <pre> Tag

-Q1: What is the purpose of the HTML <pre> tag?
+Q1: What is the purpose of the HTML pre tag?

-Q4: Does the <pre> tag support inline HTML elements?
+Q4: Does the pre tag affect SEO?

 HTML